IQ-deficient/xml-final-project/README.md

 -make mysql database with xampp up

--copy .ENVexample to newly made .ENV file on root and rename the database entry to match your mysql db name
+-copy .env.example to newly made .env file on root/back and rename the database entry to match your mysql db name

 cd back